michael/documents-legacy/2013-01-09-substance-okfn.md

 ## Solutions

 Over the last 2 years we did a lot of research and built a working prototype, Substance.
-Those are some of our conclusions that we believe make a good digital publishing system.
+These are some of our conclusions that we believe make a good digital publishing system.

 ### Separate content from presentation